A FEW OF THE MOST OFTEN ASKED QUESTIONS

 Q. May I do aerobatics in a Mark IV?

 A. No!
 The Mark IV is rated in the normal category.
 It was designed for economical, high-speed, cross- country flying.
-It cannot do stall or inverted maneuvers and picks up speed rapidly when pointed down.
+It does not stall and cannot do inverted maneuvers and picks up speed rapidly when pointed down.
 Aerobatics are not recommended.

 Q. Can I operate from unimproved runways?